-- 1. Verify that there is infinite resistance across each transducer. - 2.
-Verify that there are no internal shorts in any cable. - 3.
+- 1. Verify that there is infinite resistance across each transducer with cable attached. - 2.
+Verify that there is infinite resistance across each transducer, if required. - 3.
 Verify continuity in the cabling.

-Step 1 - Verify infinite resistance across each transducer
+Step 1 - Verify resistance for each transducer with cable attached

-Measure the resistance across the transducer cable terminals using a Megohmmeter (high voltage ohmmeter) set to the highest resistance range.
-Each transducer should measure infinite resistance.
-Contact Accusonic if any transducer measures less than 20 M Ω resistance.
+Measure the resistance across the transducer cable using a MegOhm-meter (high voltage ohmmeter, 500V d.c. minimum) set to the highest resistance range.
+If the transducer cables have already been terminated to the flowmeter, remove the cables from the flowmeter prior to performing any resistance testing.